DirtBagXon/hypseus_singe_data/README.md

 The `00-singe1` folder will contain original Daphne era Singe games that have received updates and bugfixes..

-The `00-singe2` folder will contain Singe 2 games using native sprites, fonts and full overlays.
+The `00-singe2` folder contains games using the new engine with higher resolution assets and full overlays.

-`00-non-qte` contains any game format that move away from the Dragon's Lair _QTE_ format.
+`00-non-qte` contains any game formats that move away from the Dragon's Lair _QTE_ format.

-`00-kimmy` contains games that were created using _FrameworkKimmy_.
+`00-kimmy` contains games that were created using the newer, extended feature: _FrameworkKimmy_.
 _Note_: Earlier _Framework_ games can be easily ported to use the new framework via the Singe header files.

 `00-zip-roms` are detailed above.